y-mehta/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-01-Identity-Misuse.md

 ### Scenario #2

 A maker creates a business application that allows corporate employees to fill out forms with their information.
-To store form responses, the user uses their own personal Gmail account.
+To store form responses, the creator uses their own personal email account.
 Users cannot know that the app is storing their data on the maker's personal account.

 ### Scenario #3